-AND BE A GREAT LIFEGUARDIAN
+YOU WILL BE A GREAT LIFEGUARDIAN

-Use S.A.F.E. to become a lifeguardian who prevents child water accidents.
+S.A.F.E. helps you become your own lifeguardian to prevent water-related accidents.

 SUPERVISION

 88% of young children who drown in bathtubs, toilets, pools or open water are under the supervision of a nearby adult.
 Distractions happen.
 And children are resourceful.
 That's why it's important to change habits around water.